Who Owns Your Data After Legacy System Retirement?

 Managing Director, AvenDATA

-The Role of an IT
+The True Role of Your IT Department

 Planning to archive a legacy system?